 Filamentous algae are normally associated with excessive nutrients in the water column from such things as runoff, internal nutrient recycling, and failed septic systems.
-We found these algae were widely-distributed throughout the lake (42 points), and they were often so abundant that they formed floating blobs (mean rake fullness of 1.43) (Figure 9).
+We found these algae were widely-distributed throughout the lake (seven points), but they were seldom abundant (mean rake fullness of 1.29) (Figure 9).

-Figure 9: Filamentous Algae Density and Distribution and Typical Algal Blobs on the North Shoreline
+Figure 9: Filamentous Algae Density and Distribution